View Antonio Franco's Obituary on ElPasoTimes.com and share memories

 Antonio Franco Jr.

 El Paso - Antonio Franco Jr., age 95, entered into Eternal Life on Friday, November 15, 2019.
 Born on October 24, 1924 in Fabens, Texas and was a lifelong resident of El Paso.
-He was preceded in death by his devoted wife of 66 years, Cecilia Franco; his daughters, Sister Bertha Franco CCVI and Frances Rivera.
+He was preceded in death by his devoted wife of 66 years, Cecilia Franco; his daughters, Sister Bertha Franco CCVI and Frances Rivera, and parents Antonio and Ramona Franco.
 He is survived by daughters, Grace Aldaco (Fernando), Katy Rodriguez (Robert), Martha (Marty) Franco-Claye (Jeffrey), and son Antonio Franco III (Evelyn); 13 grandchildren, 24 great grandchildren, and one great-great grandson.
 Also, sisters Beatrice Perez, Margaret Trejo, Estella Moreno, Carolina Gomez, Delia Granados, and brother, Peter Franco.

 Antonio was a WWII Veteran who proudly served in the US Army Infantry Division.
 He worked in construction for many years until he made a life decision to become an educator.
 He attended Texas A&M University where he received his teaching degree.
 He retired from YISD as a Building Trades Teacher.
 It was not uncommon for former students to seek him out for his knowledge, skills and the difference he made in their lives.